Meta-Monomorphizing Specializations: Conclusion

 \section{Conclusion}

 In this work, we have introduced \textit{meta-monomorphizing specializations}, a novel framework for achieving zero-cost specialization by leveraging compile-time metaprogramming.
 By encoding specialization constraints as type-level predicates, our approach enables deterministic and coherent dispatch without requiring modifications to the host compiler or contending with the complexities of overlapping instances.
 We have provided a formal treatment of our method, covering first-order, predicate-based, and higher-ranked trait bound (HRTB) specializations, complete with robust support for lifetime polymorphism.
 Our analysis of public Rust codebases reveals that specialization is a prevalent and vital optimization strategy.
 Meta-monomorphization offers a principled alternative to common, often unsafe, workarounds, ultimately yielding more idiomatic, maintainable, and performant code.
+Our empirical validation on 16 micro-benchmarks shows that compile-time specialization consistently matches or outperforms runtime \inlinerust{TypeId}-based dispatch across all tested patterns, with negligible compilation-time overhead and a systematic but moderate increase in binary size.
+Crucially, the evaluation also demonstrates that our approach supports specialization patterns---including lifetime-based dispatch, higher-ranked types, compound predicates, trait-object matching, and wildcard type matching---that runtime dispatch structurally cannot express, highlighting the expressiveness advantages of compile-time resolution.

+\textbf{Federico Bruzzone} is currently a Ph.D. student in Computer Science at the Universit\`a degli Studi di Milano, Italy.
+Born in 2000, he has been passionate about computer science and music since childhood.
+He holds a bachelor's degree in Musical Computer Science and a master's degree in Computer Science, and is currently involved in the research activities of the ADAPT Lab.
+His main research interests include programming languages and compilers, as well as software maintenance and evolution.
+He can be contacted at \url{federico.bruzzone@unimi.it}.

+\textbf{Walter Cazzola} is currently a Full Professor in the Department of Computer Science of the Università degli Studi di Milano, Italy and Chair of the ADAPT laboratory.
+Dr\@.
+Cazzola designed the mChaRM framework, @Java, [a]C\#, Blueprint programming languages and is currently involved in the design and development of the Neverlang language workbench.
+He also designed the JavAdaptor dynamic software updating framework and its front-end FiGA\@.
+He has authored over 100 scientific papers.
+His research interests include (but are not limited to) software maintenance, evolution and comprehension, as well as programming methodologies and languages.
+He has served on the program committees and editorial boards of major conferences and journals in his research areas.
+He is an associate editor for the Journal of Computer Languages published by Elsevier.
+More information about Dr\@.
+Cazzola and his publications is available at \url{http://cazzola.di.unimi.it} and he can be contacted at \url{cazzola@di.unimi.it} for any question.